 These are steps in the right direction:

-- Buy new items from sustainable and ethical clothing brands.
+7. Buy new items from more sustainable and ethical clothing brands.

 What I Packed for a 3-week Trip

-So, when Unbound Merino launched a women’s line in June, I thought I’d check the hype by travel-testing four staples from the women’s collection: The Merino Travel Dress, the women’s V-Neck T-Shirt, the Merino Muscle Tank, and the Merino Leggings.
+When Unbound Merino launched its original women’s line in June of 2022, I thought I’d check the hype by travel-testing four staples from the women’s collection: The Merino Travel Dress, the women’s V-Neck T-Shirt, the Merino Muscle Tank, and the Merino Leggings.

 (I also ordered a men’s merino t-shirt for my husband.
 If he can wear a t-shirt for weeks without it stinking, it would be quite the accomplishment.
 More on that below.)

-These are my notes on how my merino travel clothes performed during those 4 weeks on the road, plus several months of wearing them at home.
+These are my notes on how my merino travel clothes performed during those initial 4 weeks on the road, plus everything I’ve learned after another year of wearing more and more Unbound Merino.

-That definitely makes their pieces more multipurpose and, I think, better for travel and everyday life.
-Although I have worn Unbound Merino clothes hiking, and they transition without a problem as far as performance and comfort, I don’t want to travel looking like I’m dressed for a hike.
+Although I have worn Unbound Merino clothes for lots of outdoor sports (hiking in the Adirondacks and biking in Italy, to name a few).
+They transition from city to trail without a problem as far as performance and comfort, but I don’t want to travel looking like I’m always dressed for a hike.

-The merino wool travel dress was my favorite item from Unbound right out of the box.
-(And it’s been sold out for months, so I guess I’m not the only one who likes it!
-Unbound told me they’re planning to have the travel dress back in stock by May or June of 2023.
-The style will be the same as last year, as described below.)
+The merino wool travel dress was my favorite item from Unbound Merino right out of the box.
+(And shortly after I ordered mine, it was sold out for months, so I guess I’m not the only one who likes it!)

-It’s the only dress Unbound Merino makes so far, and it’s a simple, straight, loosely hanging, mid-length dress with a slit on the left side.
-(The slit comes to about mid-thigh, which is not as high as I thought it looked from the photos on the website.
-The dress is 44 inches long (112 cm) in all sizes, and the slit comes up 12 inches (30.5 cm) from the bottom hem.)
+The slit comes to about mid-thigh, which is not as high as I thought it looked from the photos on the website.
+The dress is 44 inches long (112 cm) in all sizes, and the slit comes up 12 inches (30.5 cm) from the bottom hem.

 It’s very easy to wear and looks great with a belt at the waist.